ckressibucher/config/readme.md

 }
 ```

-Note:
+To summarize:

 * `Config::get` will *always* return the value as it was defined originally.
 No matter, if the
   value is an array, a class instance, a function or a scalar value.
-* `Config::child` expected the given path to point to an (associative) array.
+* `Config::child` expects the given path to point to an (associative) array.
 It wraps this
   array in a `Config` and returns that object.

 It is also possible to modify Config objects after initialization.
 This may be useful if
 you want to construct a complete configuration object from different parts of your code,
-e.g. allowing different modules to register their configuration or factories.
+e.g. to allow different modules to register their configuration or factories.

 ```php
 $c->set('logging/factory', 'AnotherFactoryClass');